dotnet/arcade/Documentation/Policy/ArcadeContributorGuidance.md

 ### Triage and Backlog Management
 - New Arcade issues are triaged at least once a week.
 - Issues which have been marked via the template as blocking or causing unreasonable pain are looked at right away via FR ([First Responders](https://github.com/dotnet/core-eng/wiki/%5Bint%5D-First-Responders))
-- General "scrubs" happen at least once a yea.r
+- General "scrubs" happen at least once a year.

 ### General guidelines used for triage (not rules, just guidelines)